 So what is it?

-In basic terms, RAID (Redundant Array of Inexpensive Disks) is a technology feature that lets you link-up multiple disk drives (more than two) together and has redundant data on each of them, so you don't have any issue if one of them fails.
+In simple terms, RAID (Redundant Array of Inexpensive Disks) is a technology feature that lets you link-up multiple disk drives (more than two) together and has redundant data on each of them, so you don’t have any issue if one of them fails.

 The primary purpose of RAID is to improve data reliability and performance improvement.
 Usually, drives of same storage capacity are recommended for RAID.

 RAID-enabled systems are used at every place where you just can’t afford to lose data.
 There are different levels of RAID, with each having their pros and cons.

 RAID 0 combines the storage capacity of more than two disk drives to form a connected single disk drive.
 That single drive will have maximum bandwidth and size, but data redundancy is sacrificed here.

 So, if any of your hard drives has an issue, all of the hard drives will be affected.
 That’s why RAID 0 isn’t used for data redundancy.

 Like RAID 0, at least two drives are required for RAID 1.
 Same data is simultaneously written on these drives which result in these drives being ditto copies of each other.

 This way, if you ever lose one of your drives, your data will remain unaffected.
 The major downside is that since all of your drives will have identical data, you’ll only get the storage capacity of one drive, no matter how many drives you combine.